vadymstebakov/webpack-wp-template/README.md

 # **Webpack-Laravel-template**
 ## Build setup
 1. Install [NodeJS](https://nodejs.org/en/);
-2. Install the NPM dependencies by running `npm install`.
+2. Install the NPM dependencies by running `npm install` or `yarn`.
 ## Usage
 **NOTE:** _Above all you should set path for deploy on your server._
 * `npm run dev` runs your project in the development mode once;